abanser/DSI_Capstone/README.md

 From the plots, I can deduce that Strava users do not generally bike where they live, but they tend to run where they live.
-So I believe looking only at running segments will give me better insight.
+Therefore I used only running segments for my analysis.

 ### Analysis